Bike shops boomed early in the pandemic. It’s been a bumpy ride for most ever since

 AP Business Writer

-For the nation’s bicycle shops, the past few years have probably felt like the business version of the Tour de France.
+For the nation’s bicycle shops, the past few years have probably felt like the business version of the Tour de France, with numerous twists and turns testing their endurance.

 Early in the pandemic, a surge of interest in cycling pushed sales up 64% to $5.4 billion in 2020, according to the retail tracking service Circana.
 It wasn’t unheard of for some shops to sell 100 bikes or more in a couple of days.

-Note: An earlier version of this story incorrectly reported that bike sales were $4.1 million in 2023, according to Circana.
-Sales totaled $4.1 billion that year.